EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 #### CORS Support

-The API also supports <strong>[CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)</strong> which allows cross-domain requests to be made by JavaScript on a web page.
+The API also supports [Cross-Origin Resource Sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) which allows cross-domain requests to be made by JavaScript on a web page.
+Such "cross-domain" requests would otherwise be forbidden by web browsers, per the [same origin security policy](http://en.wikipedia.org/wiki/Same_origin_policy).
+CORS is supported by all modern web browsers and a full list of browser support can be found [here](http://caniuse.com/cors).

 <a name='sec-4'>&nbsp;</a>